chili-chips-ba/openeye-CamSI/README.md

 The pipeline starts with circuits for capturing serial *Double Data Rate* (DDR) camera stream, eye-centering it using IDELAY, converting to paralell format using ISERDES, then looking first for the Byte, then Word boundaries, then Packet Header and Payload, extracting video pixels from it.

-It is only at the point, when video payload is "unpacked", that we may engage in ISP.
+It is only from this point, where video payload is "unpacked", that we may engage in ISP.
 The ISP is a set of functions that could be as elaborate as one is willing to invest in them.
 Here is a [good read on it](https://www.eecs.yorku.ca/~mbrown/ICCV19_Tutorial_MSBrown.pdf).
 The extent of ISP for this project is clearly defined.
 The follow on Phase2 and Phase3 can expand on it.

 **rgb2hdmi** is the critical design element.
 It provides the bridge between Camera and HDMI+GE worlds.
 See [*CDC and Video Synchronization*](https://github.com/chili-chips-ba/openeye-CamSI?tab=readme-ov-file#cdc-and-video-synchronization) section.